Guidance on Fall 2021 Class Attendance, Withdrawal and Grading

 In recognition of unique circumstances for faculty members and students alike during the fall 2021 semester, the following guidance is provided regarding class attendance and withdrawal for undergraduate students along with graduate students in Graduate School and Graduate School of Management programs.
 Faculty and students in Law School, School of Dentistry and Health Sciences Professional programs will follow policies and guidance provided by those schools.

 Class Withdrawal Policies

 The current attendance policies in the undergraduate bulletin and graduate bulletin do not recognize illness as an excused absence.
 At the same time, Marquette University is requiring students not to attend class if symptomatic and requiring that students who test positive for COVID-19 or have confirmed exposure to following city quarantine guidelines.

 Instead of expanding the categories of excused absence to include illness, which would impose excessive burdens on quarantining students to obtain documentation and add pressure on the health care system, the university is providing the following guidance to create a flexible and compassionate response to students during the COVID-19 pandemic.

-1. Instructors are expected to make reasonable accommodations for students who miss classes due to COVID-19 exposure to make up classwork and/or get notes from a lecture.
+1. Instructors are expected to provide opportunities for students who miss classes due to symptoms, exposure, COVID-19 diagnosis, quarantine, and/or isolation to make up graded in-class assignments.
 Labs, clinicals and other field-based classes are the exceptions to this because it may be impossible to make up classwork in these types of classes.